 - will be in force for the duration of the academic year, or until their program ends

-- provides coverage for health care where the student is attending school (Ithaca or elsewhere) at a reimbursement rate of at least 70% of U.S. based "reasonable and customary" charges.
-Coverage must include:
+- provides “Federal bronze level” 40% coinsurance (meaning the plan pays 60%) or better coverage for health care where the student is attending school (Ithaca** or elsewhere)

 – Urgent Care

 – a Health Maintenance Organization (HMO) plan without an “away from home” rider